Carbon price: Advantages and disadvantages

 A new quantity commitment approach, suggested by Mutsuyoshi Nishimura, is for all countries to commit to the same global emission target.
 The "assembly of governments" would issue permits in the amount of the global target and all upstream fossil-fuel providers would be forced to buy these permits.

 In 2019 the UN Secretary General asked governments to tax carbon.

 The economics of carbon pricing is much the same for taxes and cap-and-trade.
 Both prices are efficient; (Note: ignoring the riskiness of prices under caps) they have the same social cost and the same effect on profits if permits are auctioned.
 However, some economists argue that caps prevent non-price policies, such as renewable energy subsidies, from reducing carbon emissions, while carbon taxes do not.
 Others argue that an enforced cap is the only way to guarantee that carbon emissions will actually be reduced; a carbon tax will not prevent those who can afford to do so from continuing to generate emissions.

 Besides cap and trade, emission trading can refer to project-based programs, also referred to as a credit or offset programs.
 Such programs can sell credits for emission reductions provided by approved projects.
 Generally there is an additionality requirement that states that they must reduce emissions more than is required by pre-existing regulation.
 An example of such a program is the Clean Development Mechanism under the Kyoto Protocol.
 These credits can be traded to other facilities where they can be used for compliance with a cap-and-trade program.
 Unfortunately the concept of additionality is difficult to define and monitor, with the result that some companies purposefully increased emissions in order to get paid to eliminate them.

 Cap-and-trade programs often allow "banking" of permits.
 This means that permits can be saved and can be used in the future.
 This allows an entity to over-comply in early periods in anticipation of higher carbon prices in subsequent years.
 This helps to stabilize the price of permits.

+Internal carbon pricing

+Internal carbon pricing (ICP) can be used as a supplement to carbon pricing enforced externally by national or subnational government institutions, whereby companies assign a monetary value to their greenhouse gas emissions.
+ICP is a Pigouvian tax that internalizes the environmental and societal damage caused by emitting additional carbon into the atmosphere.
+ICP is adopted voluntarily and enforced internally by companies, whether or not they are already subject to external carbon pricing.
+As of 2024, a total of 1,753 companies across 56 countries reported using ICP through the Carbon Disclosure Project (CDP).